The Great American Hoopty

 I never drove that car again.

 I drove the new truck.
 But I almost suffocated before we left, as the exhaust didn’t leave the truck through the back as in most vehicles, but through the cab.
 It wasn’t so bad once we got on the open rode, but that trip didn’t last too long.
-An electric fire or something put the engine out within ten minutes of our trip home while on Route 161.
-And Dad didn’t notice until he was so far away that my toes nearly had to be severed from frostbite.
+The engine went out within ten minutes of our trip home while on Route 161.
+Dad didn’t notice that I had stalled out until he was so far away.
+Normally I'm a patient person, but I do remember being a bit annoyed with how long it took him to get back to me: it was a particularly frigid day, and it had not working heat.

 I’m not superstitious… but don’t drive a used vehicle on Route 161 unless you’ve got a rabbit’s foot in your pocket.